-Emma Reynolds was elected as Labour MP for Wolverhampton North East on May 6th 2010 with a majority of 2,484.
+Emma Reynolds was re-elected as Labour MP for Wolverhampton North East on May 7th 2015 with 15669 votes, taking 46.1% of the vote.

 She grew up in Wolverhampton and went to local state schools (Woodthorne Infants and Junior School, Perton Middle, Codsall High, Wulfrun College).

 She then graduated in Politics, Philosophy and Economics from Oxford University.

 Until her selection, she worked as Special Adviser to Rt Hon Geoff Hoon based in Downing Street and the House of Commons.

 Previously, in Brussels, she helped set up a small business which supported British companies in understanding and influencing EU laws.